-Annalisa Quinn is a critic and reporter.
-She often writes about arts and culture for the New York Times and Financial Times, and is a book critic for NPR.
-She has also written about language, politics, and style in the Guardian, Washington Post, Slate, New York Times Magazine, New Statesman, Times Literary Supplement, Tin House, and other outlets.
+I often write about arts and culture for the New York Times and Financial Times, and I’m a book critic for NPR.
+I’ve also written about language, politics, and style in the Guardian, Washington Post, Slate, New York Times Magazine, New Statesman, Times Literary Supplement, Tin House, and other outlets.

-You can follow her on Twitter here and reach her via email at annalisa.quinn [at] gmail.com.
+You can find me on Twitter here and reach me via email at annalisa.quinn [at] gmail.com.

 Here is an interview with me about getting into book criticism.